ahmadesh/Udacity-CarND-LaneLines-P1/writeup_template.md

 Possible improvement would be to:

-* use methods like Kalman Filter to filter the detection in noisy frames
+* Use methods like Kalman Filter to filter the detection in noisy frames

-* Consider the thickness of the lines for valid Hough lines
+* Consider the thickness of the lines for detecting valid Hough lines